marcosschroh/dataclasses-avroschema/docs/pydantic.md

 *(This script is complete, it should run "as is")*

+!!! note
-!!! note annotate "You must use pydantic.Field instead of dataclasses.field"
+    You must use pydantic.Field instead of dataclasses.field

 ## Pydantic and dataclasses_avroschema batteries